Warfare in Sumer: Causes and conflicts

 One common cause for war was rivalries between city states, often caused by previous conflicts.
 For example, Umma and Lagash waged several wars against each other, while the cities of Ur, Uruk, and Kish all rivaled each other.
 Wars were often started as one city-state tried to secure greater power — a legendary example is Gilgamesh, king of Uruk, declining to become a vassal of Kish.
 Records show that some wars were started to control trade routes and their valuable resources.
 King Meskiaggasher fought wars in the Zagros Mountains for timber, metal, and stone, while Sumerian myths recording wars against the mythical kingdom of Aratta most likely represent real campaigns in Iran for Lapis Lazuli and tin.
 Elamites and Gutians would often raid the city-states' vital supply routes; many city-states formed military alliances to defend against such raiding.
 It is probable that over time, inhabitants of villages migrated to the cities, because the cities provided greater protection, causing the rural population to shrink.
 Victory in war brought prestige and wealth to the king of the victorious city.

-During the Early Dynastic Period, there were an increasing amount of wars between rival Sumerian city-states.
+During the Early Dynastic Period, there were an increasing number of wars between rival Sumerian city-states.
 These wars were very small-scale: the cities of Umma and Lagash, who fought many wars against each other, are only 25 miles apart.
 Most battles took place only a few days march from each involved city-state.
 One war known to have taken place over a comparatively long distance, was between Kish and Elam, who were located 160 miles apart.
 Modern historians know very little about the tactics of Sumerian armies because records glorify victories, but rarely talk about how the battle was fought.
 Sumerian soldiers would besiege cities using battering rams and sappers while the defenders built towers.
 Although the walls of some ancient Sumerian cities may not have initially served as defensive fortifications, being originally designed to protect cities from wild animals and floods, and to demonstrate the power and wealth of a settlement, they eventually took on a defensive aspect; moats also become widely used in the 13th century B.C.
 Once a city was captured, its walls would be destroyed in order to humiliate the city, which was also looted.
 A large section of the population would often be captured and enslaved, while the victor would dedicate the spoils of war to the patron deity of their city.